Energy Transfer Whale Trades Spotted - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on Energy Transfer ET.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Energy Transfer.

+Looking at options history for Energy Transfer ET we detected 14 strange trades.

 What's The Price Target?